-At Bagshaw Ecology we work closely with our clients through every stage in the planning process in regard to arboricultural issues.
+At Bagshaw Ecology we work closely with our clients through every stage of the planning process in regard to trees and arboriculture.
 After an initial tree survey, we liaise with developers and architects to ensure that the proposed development will attain planning permission, and when necessary we will provide expert advice on any special construction procedures and mitigation measures.
 When the completed report has been submitted to the local planning authority, we ensure that our expertise is always on hand throughout the development process.

 Our consultants have extensive experience of trees and the planning process.
-Based in Calderdale, West Yorkshire, we provide tree survey services throughout Yorkshire and the surrounding counties of Lancashire, Greater Manchester and Derbyshire.
+Based in Hebden Bridge, West Yorkshire, we provide tree survey services throughout Yorkshire and the surrounding counties of Lancashire and Greater Manchester.

 For more information regarding BS5837 Tree Reports, or for a free quotation, please contact us.

 - plotted using AutoCAD software and detailing the dimensions and root protection areas of all trees on and adjacent to the site.
 We will also produce an accompanying Tree Survey Schedule, with detailed records as to the structural and physiological vitality of trees, along with recommendations relating to safety and amenity issues.

 - whereby the local authority is consulted as to any existing Tree Preservation Orders (TPOs) or Conservation Areas on or adjacent to the development site.
 We will also assess the amenity and conservation value of the wider area in relation to the proposed development.